Bronek/market/README.md

 ## Market book representation

 Hi, thank you for looking at my project.
-Sadly the documentation is badly missing, but I am honestly working on it.
+Sadly the documentation is missing but that's OK since nobody is going to use it anyway.

 ### Idea